-Annual time-based RSU awards vest in equal amounts over four years, beginning on the first anniversary of the grant date.
-In certain cases, in

-- connection with a promotional RSU grant or to aid in retention, the committee may designate that certain time-based RSU awards will vest in equal installments over two years, beginning on the third anniversary of the grant date. - Awards settled in stock, with dividends on RSUs held by our NEOs being paid in additional RSUs only upon RSUs that ultimately vest. - Granted to the NEOs, as well as to other eligible employees.
+- Annual time-based RSU awards vest in equal amounts over four years, beginning on the first anniversary of the grant date.
+In certain cases, in connection with a promotional RSU grant or to aid in retention, the committee may designate that certain time-based RSU awards will vest in equal installments over two years, beginning on the third anniversary of the grant date. - Awards settled in stock, with dividends on RSUs held by our NEOs being paid in additional RSUs only upon RSUs that ultimately vest. - Granted to the NEOs, as well as to other eligible employees.

-2018 Long-Term Equity Incentive Compensation Awards
+2019 Long-Term Equity Incentive Compensation Awards

-For 2018, the committee discussed with Aon Hewitt the most appropriate way to motivate and retain our executives.
+For 2019, the committee discussed with Aon the most appropriate way to motivate and retain our executives.
 The committee believed it was important to continue to use RSU awards instead of stock options to better align the interests of our executives with our stockholders, to encourage executive retention and to conform to compensation practices in the REIT industry.

-As a result of these discussions, the committee decided to structure long-term equity incentive compensation awards in 2018 as a combination of performance-based RSUs and time-based RSUs.
+As a result of these discussions, the committee decided to structure long-term equity incentive compensation awards in 2019 as a combination of performance-based RSUs and time-based RSUs.
 The determination of the number of RSUs to award to each NEO was based on a number of factors including but not limited to corporate and individual performance, historical grants and competitive practices.

-As a result of the determinations discussed above, on February 21, 2018, the committee made the following long-term incentive compensation awards to the NEOs:
+As a result of the determinations discussed above, on February 21, 2019, the committee made the following long-term incentive compensation awards to the NEOs:

+Performance- Annual Time-

-Performance-Based RSU Awards(1) (#) Annual Time- Based RSU Awards(2) (#)
+Based RSU Awards (1) (#) Based RSU Awards(2) (#)

-Mr. Reed 16,823 17,929
+Mr. Reed 15,000 15,000

-Mr. Fioravanti 5,360 5,712
+Mr. Fioravanti 5,000 5,000

-Mr. Westbrook 2,680 2,856
+Mr. Westbrook 2,500 2,500

-Mr. Chaffin 2,255 2,403
+Mr. Chaffin (3) 2,500 2,500

-Mr. Lynn 2,320 2,473
+Mr. Lynn 2,500 2,500

-- (1) Up to 150% of the performance-based RSUs listed above will vest on March 15, 2021 based on our TSR performance over the three-year award cycle (January 1, 2018 December 31, 2020) relative to the median of the TSR performance of the 2018 Performance Peer Groups described below. - (2) These RSUs vest ratably over four years, beginning on March 15, 2019.
+- (1) Up to 150% of the performance-based RSUs listed above will vest on March 15, 2022 based on our TSR performance over the three-year award cycle (January 1, 2019 - December 31, 2021) relative to the median of the TSR performance of the 2019 Performance Peer Groups described below. - (2) These RSUs vest ratably over four years, beginning on March 15, 2020. - (3) Additionally, in connection with Mr. Chaffin's promotion to the position of EVP & Chief Operating Officer on May 20, 2019, Mr. Chaffin was awarded an additional 4,000 time-based RSUs which vest 50% on May 20, 2022 and 50% on May 20, 2023.

-2018 Performance-Based RSU Awards (2018-2020 Performance Period)
+2019 Performance-Based RSU Awards (2019-2021 Performance Period)

-The amount of the performance-based RSUs which will ultimately vest on March 15, 2021 will be determined by comparing our TSR performance during the performance period (January 1, 2018 - December 31, 2020) relative to the median of the TSR performance of the following two peer groups (the "2018 Performance Peer Groups"), weighted equally: (1) our 2018 compensation peer group listed above; and (2) the following companies within the FTSE NAREIT Lodging Resorts Index (which were selected by the committee based on their industry focus and their status as a REIT, enterprise value, revenue size, debt to capital ratio and TSR performance over a three year period):
+The amount of the performance-based RSUs which will ultimately vest on March 15, 2022 will be determined by comparing our TSR performance during the performance period (January 1, 2019 - December 31, 2021) relative to the median of the TSR performance of the following two peer groups (the "2019 Performance Peer Groups"), weighted equally: (1) our 2019 compensation peer group listed above;

-Apple Hospitality REIT, Inc. Ashford Hospitality Prime Ashford Hospitality Trust, Inc. Park Hotels & Resorts, Inc. Chatham Lodging Trust Chesapeake Lodging Trust Condor Hospitality Trust, Inc. Diamondrock Hospitality Co.
-Hersha Hospitality Trust Hospitality Properties Trust Host Hotels & Resorts, Inc.
+and (2) the following companies within the FTSE NAREIT Lodging Resorts Index:

+Apple Hospitality REIT, Inc.

+Ashford Hospitality Trust, Inc.

+Braemar Hotels & Resorts, Inc.

+B